SpEL

 groups which a user belongs too and 2) when you require a user to belong to

-multiple groups at once before allowing to use an application.
+multiple groups at once before allowing to use an app.

 Let’s start with an example: